moabu/cluster-mgr/README.md

 ##### Gluu Cluster Manager should be installed on a secure administrators computer or a VM as it will have SSH access to all servers in the cluster.

 After configuration, Cluster Manager no longer needs to be actively connected to the cluster for them to work properly.
-It can however be used to monitor your Gluu server health, make adjustments to your cluster configuration, and review Gluu Server logs.
+It can however be used to monitor your Gluu server health, make adjustments to your cluster configuration, and review Gluu Server logs as well as monitor server performance.

-##### The necessary ports that need to be opened in a default cluster installation are as follows:
+##### The necessary external ports that need to be opened in a default cluster installation are as follows:

 <table>
-<tr><th> Gluu Servers </th><th> Load Balancer </th></tr>
+  <tr><th> Gluu Servers </th><th> Load Balancer </th> <th> Cluster Manager </th></tr>
 <tr><td>

 |22| --| 443| 808* |